quarkus-qe/quarkus-test-suite/README.md

 - Properties from YAML and external files
 - Properties from Consul

+### `logging/jboss`

+Module that covers the logging functionality using JBoss Logging Manager.
+The following scenarios are covered:
+- Usage of `quarkus-logging-json` extension
+- Inject the `Logger` instance in beans
+- Inject a `Logger` instance using a custom category
+- Setting up the log level property for logger instances

 ### `sql-db/sql-app`

 Verifies that the application can connect to a SQL database and persist data using Hibernate ORM with Panache.